saleemshafi/hijri-calendar/readme.txt

 = Usage =

 Install and activate the plugin.
-Then go to your "Dashboard > Settings > Hijri Calendar" for detail usage instructions.
+Then go to your "Dashboard > Hijri Calendar > Usage" for detail usage instructions.

-=

-Features: =
+= Features: =
 - Hijri Date (According to Hijri calendar)
 - Monthly Hijri Calendar
 - Date output language: English